Business Economics (Bachelor of Science (B.Sc.) – 180 LP)

 Akkreditierung

-The study programme is accredited.
-Detailed information available at www.akkreditierungsrat.de.
+The bachelor Business Economics is accredited.
+You can find additional information at www.akkreditierungsrat.de.

 Struktur des Studiums